gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 new blog post.
 Once you've done that, you'll find a new `content/posts` directory in your GitHub repo containing a Markdown file with your blog post content!

 Now you can do whatever you want to with the CMS content.
-Here is the guide for creating pages from Markdown files in Gatsby: [Adding Markdown Pages](https://www.gatsbyjs.org/docs/adding-markdown-pages/).
-The docs also have a guide for doing this with MDX if you need to use JSX in your CMS content: [Writing Pages in MDX](https://www.gatsbyjs.org/docs/mdx/writing-pages/).
+Here is the guide for creating pages from Markdown files in Gatsby: [Adding Markdown Pages](/docs/adding-markdown-pages/).
+The docs also have a guide for doing this with MDX if you need to use JSX in your CMS content: [Writing Pages in MDX](/docs/mdx/writing-pages/).

 Both these guides explain the `gatsby-source-filesystem` plugin that Gatsby uses to locate markdown files.

-### Wrapping Up
+## Wrapping Up

 For more examples and help, visit the [Forestry.io docs](https://forestry.io/docs/welcome/).

-_Note_: you can see the complete example at [https://github.com/cameron-yee/gatsby-forestry-example](https://github.com/cameron-yee/gatsby-forestry-example).
+_Note_: You can see the complete example at [https://github.com/cameron-yee/gatsby-forestry-example](https://github.com/cameron-yee/gatsby-forestry-example).